AiinKhalil/SmartFolio/README.md

 This tool is for **educational purposes only**.
 It is not financial advice.
 Past performance does not guarantee future results.
 Always consult a licensed financial advisor before making investment decisions.

-## 📝 License

-MIT License - feel free to use this for your portfolio projects!

----

-Built with ❤️ as a portfolio project demonstrating full-stack development, quantitative finance, and product design skills.
+Built as a portfolio project demonstrating full-stack development, quantitative finance, and product design skills.